omarmc9203/CyanogenPSP/README.md

 - OTA Updates - Settings>About>CyanoPSP Updates (WiFi only obviously)
 - Gallery App
 - Gmail app - uses the browser and loads up the mobile version of gmail for now.
+- Dumping Menu - Dump UMD boot.bin, flash 0, flash 1 and memory.
+- Expanded desktop
+- Homebrew Loading
+- POPS support
+- ISO/CSO loading

 What's yet to work
 =================
 - Fully functional calculator
 - Boot animation (I'll use a set of 20 images in a zip file probably - These images can be replaced by using another zip with the same file names and format)
-- Game (Homebrew and Backups) Launcher
-- More settings and tweaks.
 - Theme Manager
-- Contacts storing application.
-(People App)
+- Contacts storing application - May never make it
+- Adhoc Messenger

 What's not working
 =================